Shivampanwar/data-engineering-movielens/README.md

 2. Cloud
   0 points: Cloud is not used, things run only locally 2 points: The project is developed in the cloud
-  4 points: The project is developed in the cloud and IaC tools are used
+  4 points: The project is developed in the cloud and IaC tools are used(done)
 3. Data ingestion (choose either batch or stream) Batch / Workflow orchestration
   0 points: No workflow orchestration
-  2 points: Partial workflow orchestration: some steps are orchestrated, some run manually 4 points: End-to-end pipeline: multiple steps in the DAG, uploading data to data lake
+  2 points: Partial workflow orchestration: some steps are orchestrated, some run manually 4 points: End-to-end pipeline: multiple steps in the DAG, uploading data to data lake(done)
 4. Data warehouse
   0 points: No DWH is used
-  2 points: Tables are created in DWH, but not optimized 4 points: Tables are partitioned and clustered in a way that makes sense for the upstream queries (with explanation)
+  2 points: Tables are created in DWH, but not optimized 4 points: Tables are partitioned and clustered in a way that makes sense for the upstream queries (with explanation)(done)
 5. Transformations (dbt, spark, etc)
   0 points: No tranformations
-  2 points: Simple SQL transformation (no dbt or similar tools) 4 points: Tranformations are defined with dbt, Spark or similar technologies
+  2 points: Simple SQL transformation (no dbt or similar tools) 4 points: Tranformations are defined with dbt, Spark or similar technologies(done)
 6. Dashboard
   0 points: No dashboard
   2 points: A dashboard with 1 tile
-  4 points: A dashboard with 2 tiles
+  4 points: A dashboard with 2 tiles(done)
 7. Reproducibility
   0 points: No instructions how to run code at all
   2 points: Some instructions are there, but they are not complete 4 points: Instructions are clear, it's easy to run the code, and the code works

+There were certain requirements for this project.
+I tried to fulfill all of them, even if something is missing please let me know.

 **Prerequisites**